 The Maryland General Assembly passed legislation (HB1414) during the 2017 legislative session that directs Power Plant Research Program to conduct a study addressing the Renewable Portfolio Standard.
 Specifically, Power Plant Research Program is directed to conduct a comprehensive review of the history, implementation, overall costs and benefits, and effectiveness of the Maryland Renewable Portfolio Standard in relation to the energy policies of the State of Maryland, including the availability of all clean energy sources at reasonable and affordable rates, and including in-state and out-of-state renewable energy options.

-Work Group members will be composed of members of the Power Plant Research Advisory Committee and other interested parties.
-Please contact Power Plant Research Program at firstname.lastname@example.org to express interest in participating in the work group.
+Work Group members are composed of members of the Power Plant Research Advisory Committee and other interested parties.

 A presentation was provided to the semi-annual Power Plant Research Advisory Committee Meeting on November 15, 2017, updating the committee on the study’s status.